thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	01:24:31 PM 28 08 --> total users unfollowed from angelinajolie143 - 100
+-	01:22:22 PM 28 08 --> More following detected for angelinajolie143.
+Starting unfollow process
 -	01:18:53 PM 28 08 --> posted with username realshrutihaasan
 -	01:18:39 PM 28 08 --> total users unfollowed from kriti.sanon143 - 100
 -	01:18:37 PM 28 08 --> some error with posting having username disha.patani.updates